flux-framework/flux-k8s/README.md

 > Prepare a cluster and install the Kubernetes scheduling plugins framework

 These steps will require a Kubernetes cluster to install to, and having pushed the plugin container to a registry.
 If you aren't using a cloud provider, you can create a local one with `kind`:

 ```bash
 kind create cluster
 ```

+**Important** if you are developing or testing fluence, note that custom scheduler plugins don't seem to work out of the box with MiniKube (but everything works with kind).
+Likely there are extensions or similar that need to be configured with MiniKube (that we have not looked into).

 ### Install Fluence